futoin/specs/draft/ftn8_security_concept.md

                         },
                         "enc_key" : {
                             "type" : "string",
-                            "desc" : "Key, encrypted with the same key as used for HMAC", },
+                            "desc" : "Key, encrypted with the same key as used for HMAC" }
                     },
                     "result" : {
                         "ok" : {